-To ensure program fidelity and proper credit, Hooked on Phonics must be delivered by Education staff.
+To ensure program fidelity and proper credit, Hooked on Phonics must be delivered by Education.

 Illness Management and Recovery (IMR) is a consumer-oriented psychological treatment protocol for individuals diagnosed with serious mental illness.
-It is composed of 10 modules and can be completed through weekly sessions over the course of a year.
-Topics include recovery strategies, practical facts about mental illness, the stress-vulnerability model, building social support, using medication effectively, reducing relapses and coping with stress, problems and symptoms.
-IMR is considered a front line intervention for the treatment of serious mental illness.
+Topics include recovery strategies, practical facts about mental illness, the stress-vulnerability model, building social support, using medication effectively, reducing relapses and coping with stress, problems, and symptoms.
+IMR is considered a front-line intervention for the treatment of serious mental illness.